What is Homeowners Insurance and Do I Need it in NYC?

 You are not an owner of a co-op apartment; instead, you own shares in the whole complex.

-In contrast, if you purchase a condominium unit, you are the owner.
+In contrast, you are the owner if you purchase a condominium unit.

 Building Insurance

-According to the Insurance Information Institute, condos and co-ops need two separate policies.
+According to the Insurance Information Institute, condos and co-ops need separate policies.

-The first, as we discussed, is the homeowners' insurance that provides coverage for any structural improvements to your apartment.
+As we discussed, the first is the homeowners' insurance, which provides coverage for any structural improvements to your apartment.

-It also provides coverage for your personal possessions, just as other policies outside of New York City.
-Finally, it provides you coverage if you are involved in a disaster, such as fire and theft.
+It also covers your personal possessions, just like other policies outside of New York City.
+Finally, it provides coverage if you are involved in a disaster, such as fire or theft.

 Insurance for the Unit

-If this seems excessive, get a copy of your building’s bylaws and determine what is covered and what type of insurance you need to have.
+If this seems excessive, get a copy of your building’s bylaws and determine what is covered and what type of insurance you need.

-This is important, especially when, during the closing of your apartment, and at the last minute, you learn that the bylaws for your building require you to be responsible for every single thing in the building complex.
+This is important, especially when, during the closing of your apartment and at the last minute, you learn that the bylaws for your building require you to be responsible for everything in the building complex.

 Seriously, it has happened!